 Artist website: http://www.christinagreen.net

 Christina Green was born in Melbourne in 1963.
 She completed a Bachelor of Music (Hons) degree in musicology at the University of Melbourne and a Master's degree in composition at the same university in 2009, working with teachers Katy Abbott Kvasnica, Julian Yu and Stuart Greenbaum.
 As an undergraduate she also undertook composition study with Peter Tahourdin, and is currently continuing composition study with Clare Maclean at the University of Western Sydney.
 Since 1994 Green has worked as a music therapist, after training in the improvisation-based Nordoff-Robbins approach in London, as a performing songwriter/composer, and as a workshop facilitator and teacher, including work in the area of homelessness and mental health.

 In the years immediately following her undergraduate studies Green became active as an alto in choirs in Melbourne including the Astra Choir, the choir of St Peter's Eastern Hill and the choir of the Canterbury Fellowship.
 During this period she wrote and performed incidental music for a theatre production, church music for performance in various contexts in Melbourne, and other choral music, performed by groups at the Faculty of Music, University of Melbourne.
 Becoming active in Melbourne's acoustic/folk and songwriting scene from 1989 onwards, Green maintains this musical strand alongside composition practice.

 Green's output includes music for string orchestra, percussion, organ, winds, piano, guitar, various choral and small instrumental ensembles, as well as many songs for acoustic guitar and voice in styles ranging from folk to cabaret, and a selection of songs for use in music therapy.
-She has been active as a composer/performer with the Brunswick Composing Women's Group and ReGroup in Melbourne's Dandenong Ranges, and also on residencies at the Banff Centre (2009) and the Bundanon Trust, NSW (2012), the latter providing the context for composing the Suite from Sighting Silence, Sounding Image for piano (2012-2013), the musical part of a collaboration with visual artist Dr Flossie Peitsch .
+She has been active as a composer/performer with the Brunswick Composing Women's Group and ReGroup in Melbourne's Dandenong Ranges, and has also on residencies at the Banff Centre (2009) and the Bundanon Trust, NSW (2012), the latter providing the context for composing the Suite from Sighting Silence, Sounding Image for piano (2012-2013), the musical part of a collaboration with visual artist Dr Flossie Peitsch .
 Green is also active as an improviser across a range of instruments and contexts.